bartbutenaers/node-red-contrib-ui-svg/README.md

 ```
 By sending this input message, the circle will become clickable.

-The following events can be specified: *"click", "dblclick", "contextmenu", "mouseover", "mouseout", "mouseup", "mousedown", "focus", "focusin", "focusout", "blur", "keyup", "keydown", "touchstart", "touchend"*
+Remarks:

-Note carefully that the payload of the input message contains the payload and topic of the output message, that will be sent when the specified event occurs on the specified SVG element.
++ The payload of the input message contains both the payload and topic of the output message (which will be sent in when the specified event occurs on the specified SVG element).
++ The following events can be specified: *"click", "dblclick", "contextmenu", "mouseover", "mouseout", "mouseup", "mousedown", "focus", "focusin", "focusout", "blur", "keyup", "keydown", "touchstart", "touchend"*
++ You need to remove the previous event handler (via the center inject node), before you add a new event handler.
+Otherwise an error will occur.

 ### Remove events via msg
 An event (handler) can be removed from an SVG element via an input message: